vsmay-01/Cook_GPT/README.md

 ---

-By following these steps, you will have the backend of Cook GPT up and running, ready to handle requests and power the AI-driven cooking assistant.
+By following these steps, you will have the backend of Cook GPT up and running, ready to handle requests and power your Serching .